MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/key-preparation-and-configuration-tasks.md

 <a name="bkmk_importantemail"></a>

 ## Important email messages from Microsoft Dynamics 365 for Customer Engagement apps
- Microsoft occasionally sends out email messages to [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] users or administrators.
+ Microsoft occasionally sends out email messages to [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps  users or administrators.
 These messages provide information about how to use [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] and also contain important billing or upgrade details.

  Make sure that the following email addresses are added to the allowed list for your email application: